AbdelrahmanAbuessa/PhysicsEducationHub/README.md

 - Twitter (X): https://x.com/The_A471
 - Currently Working on My Personal Website...

-This Project was Completed During the Hack Club's Arcade Event, Summer 2024.
+This Project was Started During the Hack Club's Arcade Event, Summer 2024.